joshua112398/shopping-cart/README.md

 # Issues

+This was the first project where I had to make extensive use of mocking.
+Since I'm fetching from an API, I didn't want to wait for the fetch to resolve for every test.
+Hence, I mocked the fetch function to make it return the same object right away.

 I was confused on how to test the Products component, especially the fact that it's asynchronous due to needing to fetch data from an API.
 ESlint would throw out a warning about unnecessary act(...), and hence I had to resort to using Async RTL methods like waitFor and findBy* to solve the issue.